msuzer/GaseraUnified/docs/gasera_protocol.md

 ```
 <Firmware version>
 (**errorstatus**: 0=no errors, 1=error)
-**Retrieve** general device in**format**ion, such as manufacturer, serial number, and firmware version.
+**Retrieve** general device information, such as manufacturer, serial number, and firmware version.
 Response fields are surrounded by double quotes.
 In case some field in the response is not available, an empty string is returned.

 ### Start Device Self-Test – STST